-- September 2008 but remain publicly traded companies (not on NYSE) GOVERNMENT GUARANTY Explicit guaranty to investors Implicit guaranty to investors BUSINESS ACTIVITIES Does not purchase loans, nor does it buy, sell, or issue securities as part of its regular course of business, but approves private lending institutions to issue MBS for which Ginnie Mae provides the guaranty Purchase loans and buy, sell, and issue securities RATES AND TERMS Trade at a higher price than comparable GSE MBS, thus providing a lower interest rate to borrowers Trade at lower prices relative to Ginnie Mae MBS FUNCTIONS Guaranty and bond administration of MBS only Loan-level guaranty and bond administration of MBS; management of investment portfolio of whole loans and MBS RISK Issuer/Servicer Risk: Issuers must have capital to advance payments of principal and interest to investors when a loan defaults.
-Government agencies' insurance (e.g., FHA, VA, RD, PIH) repays Issuers for principal (not Ginne Mae).
+Ginnie Mae GSEs Governance Wholly owned Government corporation Under Government conservatorship since September 2008 but remain publicly traded companies (not on NYSE) Government Guaranty Explicit guaranty to investors Implicit guaranty to investors Does not purchase loans, nor does it buy, sell, or issue securities as part of Business Activities its regular course of business, but approves private lending institutions to issue MBS for which Ginnie Mae provides the guaranty.
+Purchase loans, and they buy, sell, and issue securities.
+Rates and Terms Trade at a higher price than comparable GSE MBS, thus providing a lower interest rate to borrowers Trade at lower prices relative to Ginnie Mae MBS Functions Guaranty and bond administration of MBS Only Loan-level guaranty and bond administration of MBS; and management of investment portfolio of whole loans and MBS Risk Issuer/Servicer Risk.
+Issuers must have capital to advance payments of principal and interest to investors when a loan defaults.
+Government agencies insurance (e.g., FHA, VA, RD, PIH) repays Issuers for principal (not Ginnie Mae).
 Also, Issuers are responsible for credit losses for the securities they issue.
-Borrower Credit Risk, Interest Rate Risk, and Servicer Risk: These GSEs guarantee full repayment of principal to investors when a loan defaults.
-Also, these GSEs are responsible for the risk of loss on their securities ELIGIBLE COLLATERAL Government-backed loans (FHA, VA, RD, PIH) Conventional loans
+Borrower Credit Risk, Interest Rate Risk, and Servicer Risk.
+These GSEs guarantee full repayment of principal to investors when a loan defaults.
+Also, these GSEs are responsible for the risk of loss on their securities.
+Eligible Collateral Government-backed loans (FHA, VA, RD, PIH) Conventional Loans

-(GSEs) share many similarities with Ginnie Mae.
-These similarities include continued prominent roles in the The recovery of the housing market depends on a reliable supply of liquidity that only a strong capital market can provide.
+The recovery of the housing market depends on a reliable supply of liquidity that only a strong capital market can provide.
 The consistent performance of Ginnie Mae's MBS products has been critical to providing this liquidity.
 Issuers know that Ginnie Mae securities provide attractive pricing and are an important asset class for many investors.
 The favorable pricing on securities, which is enabled by the Ginnie Mae guaranty, is ultimately passed on to many homeowners and renters in the form of lower interest rates and more attractive leasing terms.
 In addition, these securities provide the financing necessary for Federal Government-backed loan programs that support safe and affordable housing.